 In the early morning of 31 May 1984, the Shanti Bahini guerillas attacked

-the settlements of the Bangladeshi
+the Muslim settlements

 at Gorosthan, Bhusanchara and Chota Harina of Barkal Upazilla (Sub District).

 were reportedly killed, their homes burned down in the attack.
 Three BDR (Bangladesh Rifles)

 locality were also simultaneously attacked so that the BDR personnel could not